Food Protection Program

 Temporary Food Licenses – Applications & Requirements

-• Submission Deadline - Submit application at least five days before opening date.
+• Submission Deadline - Submit application at least five business days before opening date.
+Applications will not be accepted on holidays, weekends or the week of an event.
 No exceptions!

 • Licenses per Year - Maximum of 10 licenses per year.
 Each license cannot exceed five consecutive days.